 public class DefaultExpressionEngine extends Object implements ExpressionEngine

-A default implementation of the ExpressionEngine
+A default implementation of the ExpressionEngine interface

 providing the "native" expression language for hierarchical